-Recently, on GitHub, Saleforce, a cloud computing firm located in San-Francisco published TransmogrifAI, which is an automated machine learning library meant for structured data.
+Recently, on GitHub, Salesforce, a cloud computing firm located in San-Francisco published TransmogrifAI, which is an automated machine learning library meant for structured data.
 Such data refers to the kind that is well categorized commonly found in databases and spreadsheets.
-It also performs feature selection, feature engineering and model training as well, in three lines of code only.
+It also performs feature selection, feature engineering, and model training as well, in three lines of code only.

 According to Salesforce, the new toolkit is written in Scala and is developed on top of Apache Spark, which are similar technologies to the ones used in powering Salesforce’s AI platform dubbed Einstein.
-Also, for scalability reasons it was built from the ground up.
-As such, TransmogrifAI cannot only process various datasets including dozens or even millions or rows but also operate on clustered machines on an off-the shelf laptop or on top of Spark.
+Also, for scalability reasons, it was built from the ground up.
+As such, TransmogrifAI cannot only process various datasets including dozens or even millions of rows but also operate on clustered machines on an off-the-shelf laptop or on top of Spark.

 Salesforce Einstein’s director of product management Mayukh Bhaowal told VentureBeat that TransmogrifAI ideally converts raw datasets into custom models.
 The technology marks the evolution of the company’s in-house machine learning library, which enabled Einstein’s team to implement custom models for enterprise customers in several hours.

 TransmogrifAI provides a three-step workflow.
 For starters, it offers an automated feature and feature inference selection.
 This marks a vital part of model training since choosing the wrong features could bring out an overly biased, inaccurate and optimistic model.
 Through TransmogrifAI, users can specify their data’s schema, particularly the one the library utilizes to get the features automatically, for instance, zip codes and phone numbers.